pablomotta/code-quiz/README.md

 -   Save their scores to high score page database.
 -   Check out the High Score page and if they make it to the top 5 list.

+## Prerequisites

+-   Web browser like Google Chrome or Safari

 © 2019 Pablo Motta